-I love hardwood floors!
-But while these floors look beautiful in your home, they do require a little bit of maintenance to ensure they look amazing for years to come.
+I love the look of hardwood floors!
+But while they may look beautiful in your home, they can sometimes require quite a bit of maintenance to ensure they remain looking amazing for years to come.
 Although you can find a variety of commercial cleaning products that claim to clean and protect your hardwood floors, these cleaning products are often filled with harmful chemicals.
 One of the best ways to clean your hardwood floors is actually the most natural – vinegar.
 So, the next time your hardwood floors need cleaning, skip the chemical-filled cleaners and use vinegar instead!
 Here is how to clean hardwood floors with vinegar.

 Cleaning your hardwood floors with commercial cleaning products can leave an unwanted film on your beautiful wood floors.

 On top of that film, dirt and debris can build up making your floors look worn and dull.

 However, vinegar leaves a clean finish on your floor, in addition to a streak-free shine.